Set up Analytics measurement with analytics.js

 - Dynamic website

 A dynamic website is one for which the HTML is generated using a programming language like Python, Ruby, or PHP.
-You can use an include statement or template to push the tracking code dynamically to each page.
+You can use an include statement or template to push the tag dynamically to each page.

 - Paste the entire snippet into its own include file, then add the include statement to your page header so that the snippet appears right after the opening

-Note that you can update the tracking code for dynamic websites more efficiently using Google Tag Manager.
+Note that you can update the tag for dynamic websites more efficiently with Google Tag Manager.

 - Web-hosting service (you don’t manage the source code)